 As with any marketing touchpoint, you also want to give your recipient a call to action.
 The best place for this is at the bottom of your email so that the reader has the most context as to what they’re clicking on, making it more likely that they’ll come back to your site and make a purchase.

 For those of you who want to get a little more creative, you can also start from scratch.
 Delete the default template by selecting each row and clicking the delete button.
 Once everything is gone, you’ll have something that looks like this:

 From here, click the “Row” tab on the right and you’ll see different layout options that you can then drop content into.
 Here is an example of a common newsletter email layout:

-This layout has a lot of room for text, making it great for a lengthy newsletter or product update.
+This layout has a lot of room for an email banner design, text, making it great for a lengthy newsletter or product update.
 What this layout does well is that it adds images into the row to break up the text blocks and make reading the email more digestible.

 According to numerous recent studies, more than half of all emails are opened on a mobile device first.
 As you may have experienced, reading lengthy paragraphs on a small screen takes a lot of concentration and time, which can put off your mobile subscribers.
 To avoid this, keep your message short and find relevant imagery to include alongside your text to break up dense text blocks.

 Don’t have a lot to say?
 No problem.
 That’s actually better in most cases!